-Citizens Financial Group, Inc. is one of the nation's oldest and largest financial institutions with \$187.2 billion in assets as of March 31, 2021.
-Our mission is to help customers, colleagues and communities each reach their potential by listening to them and understanding their needs in order to offer tailored advice, ideas and solutions.
-Headquartered in Providence, Rhode Island, we offer a broad range of retail and commercial banking products and services to individuals, small businesses, middle-market companies, large corporations and institutions.
-In Consumer Banking, we provide an integrated experience that includes mobile and online banking, a 24/7 customer contact center as well as the convenience of approximately 2,900 ATMs and 1,000 branches in 11 states in the New England, Mid-Atlantic, and Midwest regions.
+Citizens Financial Group, Inc. is one of the nation's oldest and largest financial institutions with \$187.0 billion in assets as of September 30, 2021.
+Headquartered in Providence, Rhode Island, we offer a broad range of retail and commercial banking products and services to individuals, small businesses, middle-market companies, large corporations, and institutions.
+We help our customers reach their potential by listening to them and by understanding their needs to offer tailored advice, ideas, and solutions.
+In Consumer Banking, we provide an integrated experience that includes mobile and online banking, a 24/7 customer contact center, the convenience of approximately 3,000 ATMs and approximately 1,000 branches in 11 states in the New England, Mid-Atlantic, and Midwest regions.
 Consumer Banking products and services include a full range of banking, lending, savings, wealth management and small business offerings.
-In Commercial Banking, we offer corporate, institutional and not-for-profit clients a full range of wholesale banking products and services including lending and deposits, capital markets, treasury services, foreign exchange and interest rate products, and asset finance.
+In Commercial Banking, we offer a broad complement of financial products and solutions, including lending and leasing, deposit and treasury management services, foreign exchange, interest rate and commodity risk management solutions, as well as loan syndication, corporate finance, merger and acquisition, and debt and equity capital markets capabilities.
 More information is available at www.citizensbank.com.